 BAD: The Little Mermaid 29 Years Later: Selling a Harmful Sexist Message Through a Vivid and Attractive Image

 GOOD: The Projection of Gender Stereotypes in The Little Mermaid

 Bad titles fail to give the audience a sense of perspective.
 They are often generalized and thus incomplete.
 Adding key information and structure to a title will make it informative and convincing.

 Need Some Help With Your Essay Title?

 Sometimes, even after reading your essay front to back, the title doesn’t pop into your head.
 Some concepts are hard to sum up in a couple of words.
 We get, we all have writer's block some time.
 If you are really struggling to come up with a captivating essay title.
-Feel free to contact EssayPro’s paper writers who will get professional collage essay help help you come up with one at a moment’s notice.
+Feel free to contact EssayPro’s paper writers who will provide you with professional collage essay help at a moment’s notice.
 With their years of essay writing experience, titling becomes second nature, so you no longer need to worry about having a catchy headline on your paper!